top of page

 Couples Therapy

 How do you get along with someone whose perceptions are so completely different from your own?
-It can feel unimaginably hard to discipline kids, discuss finances, or resolve a hurt when you don't see eye to eye.
-And yet, having different perspectives is an inevitable part of being in a committed relationship.
+It can feel unimaginably hard to discipline kids, discuss finances, or resolve a hurt when it's already a challenge just to feel understood.
+And yet, navigating differences is inherent to being in a loving and intimate relationship.

 Safety